Enter your username/e-mail and your new password will be send to you.

 EMBRIC offers access to high-quality facilities and pioneering technology platforms of 15 installations from four European Research Infrastructures:

 The call is open to innovative projects in the field or marine biotechnology.
 This call is closed

-A second call will be announced in early 2018
+A second call will be announced in February 2018